 Do I Use Health Insurance or PIP in a Car Accident?

-Can You Use Health Insurance If You Do Not Have PIP or MedPay?
+Can You Use Health Insurance if You Do Not Have PIP or MedPay?

 Should You Get PIP or MedPay if You Have Health Insurance?

-According to Allstate, they can also help pay for the deductible on your health policy.
-If you anticipate having to use your health insurance, as your limits run low, you can use the last bit to pay the deductible.
-PIP and MedPay will also cover expenses associated with a funeral.
-While it is a somber thought, funerals are expensive -- something that can add more stress to an already upsetting situation.
+For one, PIP and MedPay can also help pay for the deductible on your health insurance.
+If you anticipate having to use your health insurance, like if your PIP or MedPay allowances run low, you can use the last of your MedPay allotment to pay your health insurance deductible.
+PIP and MedPay will also cover expenses associated with a funeral, which health insurance does not.
+While it may be unpleasant to consider, funerals are expensive—something that can add more financial stress to an already upsetting situation for your family.
 PIP and MedPay will cover those costs.